Jen’s Conversations – The Therapist April 1992

 We didn’t see him at all during my year on the road.
 He tried to talk my mother out of her life change.
 He could see she was heading off the rails.

-He was the last person I expected to end up in this situation with, over four years later.
+He was the last person I expected to end up in this situation with, four years later.

 My friend Jessie recommended a place called Little Prayer – a cool vegetarian restaurant that was a hang out for artists and musicians.
 That’s how she described it anyway.
 It was a good place to work, busy but a good laugh, and the boss could pull a few strings (although it seems the only strings being pulled now are the ones on my arms and legs).